 Of course, you can contribute to keeping everything safe, too, so that you don't add risk as an end user.
-Implementing multi-factor authentication and making sure staff understand phishing will also help keep you secure.
+Implementing multi-factor authentication and making sure staff understand the essentials of cyber awareness will also help keep you secure.

 It promotes remote working

 Companies like Buffer are a prime example of how successful this type of business model can be.
-And using cloud services like Office 365 allows this to work for your business as well as your employees.
+Using cloud services like Microsoft 365 allows this to work for your business as well as your employees.
 They can access all their data from anywhere around the world, as long as they have half decent internet access, so they won't be missing important documents or wishing they hadn't saved things on the server they can't access outside the office.

 If completely flexible working isn’t in your plan, having the technology available at least means you give your employees the opportunity to work from home if they need to (we’re thinking ill kids, snow days, or unexpected car trouble).

-If you're considering remote working but you're not yet sure it's a good idea, you may be interested in how remote working and technology can increase employee engagement.
+If you're considering remote working but you're not yet sure it's a good idea, you may be interested in our free ebook about how to make remote working effective for your business.

 The Office Suite - Word, Excel, PowerPoint - have been around a lot longer than the cloud, and it's likely that you've become pretty comfortable with them over the years.
 Don't underestimate the power of familiarity.
 It's amazing how much time you can lose when you need to learn a new system, and how frustrating it can be when you can't find functionality you've come to rely on.
 New G-Suite users are often irritated by the fact that Google Sheets doesn't have all the functionality of Microsoft Excel - if you're using spreadsheets a lot, you'll probably want to have the familiarity and effectiveness of a tried and tested system.

-As well as being home to your familiar Microsoft Office apps, Office 365 improves things further with access to the latest version of each application.
+As well as being home to your familiar apps, Microsoft 365 improves things further with access to the latest version of each application.
 You don't have to worry about patches or upgrades - that's all taken care of and you'll always be up to date.